-EEPROM Data Memory The ATmega128 contains 4K bytes of data EEPROM memory.
+EEPROM Data Memory

+The ATmega64 contains 2K bytes of data EEPROM memory.
 It is organized as a separate data space, in which single bytes can be read and written.
 The EEPROM has an endurance of at least 100,000 write/erase cycles.
 The access between the EEPROM and the CPU is described in the following, specifying the EEPROM Address Registers, the EEPROM Data Register, and the EEPROM Control Register.

-"Memory Programming" on page 288 contains a detailed description on EEPROM programming in SPI, JTAG, or Parallel Programming mode
+"Memory Programming" on page 291 contains a detailed description on EEPROM programming in SPI, JTAG, or Parallel Programming mode.

-EEPROM Read/Write Access The EEPROM access registers are accessible in the I/O space.
+EEPROM Read/Write Access

+The EEPROM Access Registers are accessible in the I/O space.

-The write access time for the EEPROM is given in Table 2.
+The write access time for the EEPROM is given in Table 2 on page 22.
 A self-timing function, however, lets the user software detect when the next byte can be written.
 If the user code contains instructions that write the EEPROM, some precautions must be taken.
-In heavily filtered power supplies, $V{CC}$ is likely to rise or fall slowly on Power-up/down.
+In heavily filtered power supplies, $V{\rm CC}$ is likely to rise or fall slowly on Power-up/down.
 This causes the device for some period of time to run at a voltage lower than specified as minimum for the clock frequency used.
-See "Preventing EEPROM Corruption" on page 23. for details on how to avoid problems in these situations.
+See "Preventing EEPROM Corruption" on page 24. for details on how to avoid problems in these situations.